-Raking leaves can be fun if it means making a huge pile of leaves to jump into!
+The crunch of autumn leaves is a sure sign of the changing season.
+For some of us, that means raking leaves, which can be fun if it means making a huge pile of leaves to jump into!

-Fall activities with leaves
+Fall leaves sorting activities

-Explore your backyard or a neighborhood park.
+Explore your backyard or a neighborhood park on a nature walk.

 - Observe the different trees and their leaves.

-- Feel the bark on the tree.
+- Feel the bark on a tree.

-2. Sort leaves by size and color.
+1. Sort leaves by size and color.

 Observe the different sizes and colors of the leaves.
 Some of the leaves will have more than one color, and some might still have a bit of green coloring.